 This life is full of obstacles, problems, and people not understanding us.
 But with His help, we can start to design the best life possible.
 I am walking, living proof that this is an attainable place.
 That our years can become even more valuable and our service to our Father and mankind even sweeter as we grow older.
 I challenge you to go find a mountain to climb, a drug addict to help, a child that needs a parent to mentor.
 It is time to go do what has always burned in your heart.
 Don't waste a problem or another day.
 Learn from them all.
 Go touch the world and make it a better place.
 That changes our own world in the process.

-Note: I started His Outpouring with the help of a few very close friends.
+Note: I started His Outpouring Church with the help of a few very close friends.
 These friends became family.
 We started reaching out to our community and started making changes.
 We started touching the world.
 Our church model was designed to help those in need.
-Those hooked on drugs, alcohol, and bring in revival.
-To help a dying world.
+Those hooked on drugs, alcohol, and bringing in revival.
+To help a world that is drifting.
 A world with no hope.
 It has been the most rewarding year of my life.
-Not always easy.
-Not always fun.
-But rewarding.
+It has not always easy.
+It has not always fun.
+But it has been rewarding.
 I learned that following Him is an honor... not a chore.
 That to be different meant that others might not understand.
 But it is ok.
 I understand.